Silicon-Photonic Networks for Manycore/GPU Systems

-The goal of this project is to explore novel bio-inspired accelerator architectures that can be used to accelerate both general-purpose and special-purpose applications.
-This effort is part of a larger project whose overarching goal is to develop Programmable Smart Machines (PSMs) that are hybrid computing systems that behave as programmed but transparently learn and automatically improve their operation.
+The goal of this project is to develop novel hardware accelerator architectures that can be used to accelerate both general-purpose and special-purpose applications.
+This effort is part of a larger project whose overarching goal is to develop Programmable Smart Machines (PSMs).
+PSMs are hybrid computing systems that behave as programmed but transparently learn and automatically improve their operation.

 Securing CMOS Integrated Circuits Using Nanoantenna-based Optical Watermarks

 The objective of this project is to develop and demonstrate optical nanoantennas as an optical watermarking technology, which can be used to rapidly detect any insertion of malicious hardware Trojans in CMOS IC chips.
 We propose to strategically embed predefined structures in one or more layers of the metal stack within each standard cell while developing the standard cell library.
 These metal nanostructures can be engineered to produce unique optical signatures that are a function of their design and surrounding environment.
 Any modifications in the form of replacement or re-arrangement of existing cells to add a Trojan can be detected through rapid post-fabrication backside imaging.

 The objective of this project is to combine low-power circuit techniques with ideas from information/coding theory to design reliable and energy-efficient digital CMOS logic circuits operating in the sub-threshold and near-threshold regime.
 In particular, we are exploring the use of feedback equalization techniques to dynamically change the switching threshold of the logic gates (based on the switching profiles in the previous clock cycle) in a digital sequential logic block.
 This dynamic change of switching threshold can be leveraged to mitigate process variation effects and/or reduce critical path delay to improve reliability and energy-efficiency of the digital sequential logic block.

 Wave-pipelined Multiplexed Routing for Gigascale Integration